Contents

 Whilst conditions like polycystic ovary syndrome (PCOS) or endometriosis can affect egg freezing success rates, egg freezing is often still an effective fertility treatment for these women.

-Response to Ovarian Stimulation:
+Response to Ovarian Stimulation

 In some cases, if your response is lower than expected, there are genetic or blood tests conducted to figure out the cause and personalise the protocol for you accordingly.

-Freezing Method:
+Freezing Method

-However, most clinics now have adopted an updated method, Vitrification, or rapid freezing technique, which has better success rates than the previous method.
+However, most clinics have now adopted an updated method, Vitrification, or rapid freezing technique, which has better success rates than the previous method.

-Clinic Expertise and Laboratory Techniques:
+Clinic Expertise and Laboratory Techniques

 The experience and expertise of the fertility clinic and its laboratory staff play a crucial role in determining success rates.